-At the beginning, Winston “gulped down gin like a dose of medicine”.
-He consumes it to self-medicate.
-It is the only way he can cope in the vicious and violent society where “war has been continuous”.
+At the beginning Winston “gulped down gin like a dose of medicine”.
+He consumed it to self-medicate.
+It was the only way he could cope in the vicious and violent society where “war has been continuous”.

-It is instructive that, after falling in love with Julia, Winston “dropped his habit of drinking gin at all hours.
+It was instructive that, after falling in love with Julia, Winston “dropped his habit of drinking gin at all hours.
 He seemed to have lost the need for it”.
-Just as he begins to experience the joy of falling in love with a partner and experiencing a caring, peaceful life outside of the tightly controlled state apparatus, he does not need to drink to excess.
+Once he began to experience the joy of falling in love and living a caring, peaceful life outside of the tightly controlled state apparatus, he did not need to drink to excess.

-Fast forward past Winston’s Assad style dehumanisation at the hands of the Party.
-He spends all day drinking himself to death at a “corner table with ever-flowing gin”.
+Fast forward past Winston’s dehumanisation at the hands of the Party and he began to spend all day drinking himself to death at a “corner table with ever-flowing gin”.
 The “tears welled up in his eyes.
 A passing waiter noticed that his glass was empty and came back with the gin bottle”.
-He has become a fully blown alcoholic to erase the memories of his torture at the hands of the Party.
-His situation becomes so bleak that he cannot even sleep without drinking to excess: “It was gin that sank me into a stupor every night”.
-He forces down alcohol to suppress his thoughts and emotions.
+Winston became a fully blown alcoholic to erase the memories of his torture at the hands of the Party.
+His situation was so bleak that he could not even sleep without drinking to excess: “It was gin that sank me into a stupor every night”.

-The “cheap and plentiful supply of synthetic gin” is a pointed policy from the oppressive Party to numb the citizens.
-Everything else is rationed – coffee, tea, cigarettes, chocolate.
+The “cheap and plentiful supply of synthetic gin” is a pointed policy from the oppressive Party to numb its citizens.
+Everything else was rationed – coffee, tea, cigarettes, chocolate.
 Not alcohol though.
-It is a tool utilised by the Party to keep its population under control.
+It was a tool utilised by the Party to keep its population under control.

-Goldstein, the arch enemy of the Party throughout, is consistently “denouncing the dictatorship of the party, advocating freedom of the press, freedom of thought”.
-For this he becomes the focus of “Hate week” and is ridiculed as somebody so far beyond the school of normal discourse that he must be ostracised.
-The party cannot even consider people thinking about ideas like this.
-Any free thought or speech must be curtailed so that the Party can copper fasten complete control over its people.
+Goldstein, the arch enemy of the Party throughout, was consistently “denouncing the dictatorship of the party, advocating freedom of the press, freedom of thought”.
+For this he became the focus of “Hate week” and was ridiculed as somebody so far beyond the school of normal discourse that he had to be ostracised.
+The Party could not even consider people thinking about ideas like this.
+Any free thought or speech had to be curtailed so that the Party could copper fasten complete control over its people.

-Orwell warns repeatedly about the dangers of “all the main currents of political thought being authoritarian”.
-When he is being brutalised by O’Brien, Winston has the clarity of thought to cry out “You are ruling over us for your own good.
+Orwell warned repeatedly about the dangers of “all the main currents of political thought being authoritarian”.
+When he was being brutalised by O’Brien, Winston had the clarity of thought to cry out “You are ruling over us for your own good.
 You believe that human beings are not fit to govern themselves”.
-He tries to speak for the individual voice, which has been annihilated in the Party’s absolute domination over even the most miniscule boot print of individuality.
+He tried to speak for the individual who had been annihilated in the Party’s absolute domination over even the most minuscule mark of individuality.

-Democracy will always permit more personal liberty than communism as it permits disparate, individual ideas.
-One of the great benefits of the introduction of Capitalism, was the right people had to own their own property.
+Democracy will always allow more personal liberty than communism as it permits disparate, individual ideas.
+One of the great benefits of the introduction of Capitalism was the right people had to own their own property.
 The state could not control it.
 You see that in the apartment Winston and Julia rent.
-It is the only place they can relax.
-In their own private abode, they enjoy their happiest moments.
-Everywhere else, they know the Party will subsume them.
-The tragic irony being that even that miniscule secluded space in the apartment is an illusion of freedom in a totalitarian communist regime.
+It is the only place they can relax and when in their own private abode, they enjoyed their happiest moments.
+Elsewhere the Party subsumed them.

-Winston clearly identifies the proles as the best shot we have of an equitable system.
-He rejoices in the fact that they may someday have a voice.
-It is the only route he can see out of the madness of the world he is living in.
-He understands that most people must buy into a collective decision on the future of society to kill the nightmare that endures in a totalitarian state.
+Winston rejoiced in the fact that the proles may someday have had a voice.
+It was the only route he could see out of the madness of the world he was living in.
+He understood that in a fair society most people had to buy into the collective decision on the future of society to kill the nightmare of a totalitarian state.

-Of course, the Party understand this threat: “Perhaps you have returned to your old idea that the proletarians or the slaves will arise and overthrow us.
+Of course, the Party understood this threat: “Perhaps you have returned to your old idea that the proletarians or the slaves will arise and overthrow us.
 Put it out of your mind.
 They are helpless, like the animals”.
-The language used here is deliberate and pointed.
-The party thinks of would be contributors in a democratic system as “animals”.
+The Party thought of would be contributors in a democratic system as “animals”.
 They must dehumanise Winston – and any dissenting voices – to maintain their power.
-I think of Animal Farm as the rise of totalitarian communism and Nineteen Eighty-Four as taking it to its logical conclusion.

-Fake news, in 2017, is designed to create an air of uncertainty where people lose their critical faculties and are unable to decipher what is real or fake.
+Fake news, in 2017 is designed to create an air of uncertainty where people lose their critical faculties and are unable to decipher what is real or fake.
 People become lazy and assume that all politicians lie and this plays into the hands of dictators like Putin who feed off the uncertainty.
 He gets people to think: what is the difference between a dictatorship or a democracy?
-People are hoodwinked into believing there isn’t any.
+People are hoodwinked into believing there is not any.

 Orwell foreshadowed this phenomenon.
-Take Winston – his job is to change the facts of the past to suit the present.
+Take Winston, his job is to change the facts of the past to suit the present.
 To lie professionally every day.
-The propaganda peddled by the Party in nineteen eighty-four leaves Winston unable analyse the ethics of the Party: “At these moments, his secret loathing of Big Brother changed into adoration, and Big Brother seemed to tower up, an invincible, fearless protector”.
+The propaganda peddled by the Party in nineteen eighty-four leaves Winston unable to analyse the ethics of the Party, “At these moments, his secret loathing of Big Brother changed into adoration, and Big Brother seemed to tower up, an invincible, fearless protector”.
 He is confused – and he works for the Party!
 The misinformation has killed his ability to discern the truth.

-On the topic of “Fake News”, let us consider for a moment the amount of lies that Trump has told in 2017 and the brazenness with which he denies them.
-For example, the levels of obfuscation that he and his team went to deny the real number of people that were at his inauguration, despite the photographic evidence being definitive.
+On the topic of “fake news”, let us consider for a moment the amount of lies that Trump has told in 2017 and the brazenness with which he tells them.
+For example, the levels of obfuscation that he and his team went to deny the real number of people that were at his inauguration despite the photographic evidence being definitive.
 It is almost as if his team were trying to “thrust its hand into the past and say of this or that event, IT NEVER HAPPENED”.